MoraesArmando/alura-vagrant-gerenciando-maquinas-virtuais/README.md

     ````
     - -f or --force - Do not ask for confirmation before destroying
     - -g or --graceful - Shuts down the machine gracefully

+### Provision
+-This command is a great way to quickly test any provisioners, and is especially useful for incremental development of shell scripts, Chef cookbooks, or Puppet modules.
+    ````
+    vagrant provision [vm-name]
+    ````
+    - --provision-with x,y,z -> This will only run the given provisioners.
+    ex: vagrant provision --provision-with shell